 2FA serves use cases spread over various different industries and a multitude of different (messaging) channels, making it an effective measure against messaging fraud.

 Implementing 2FA will add an extra layer of security for both your employees and your customers, decreasing the likelihood of unauthorized access compared with an account that is protected solely with a username and password.

 Use a Trusted Messaging Provider

 Reputable messaging providers (like CM.com) will have fraud prevention measures implemented within their software.
-This will ensure safety for your business A2P messaging endeavours.
+This will ensure safety for your business A2P messaging endeavors.

 Use Rate Limiting

-You can also employ rate limiting, which is a strategy to limit network traffic.
+You can also employ rate limiting, a strategy to restrict network traffic.
 It will implement a cap on how often someone can repeat a certain action within a timeframe - for example, trying to log in to an account.
 It will help stop malicious bot activity from trying to get access.

 A2P Messaging via CM.com

 We offer (A2P) business messaging on multiple channels via our Communications Platform, or via our integrated Mobile Service Cloud and Mobile Marketing Cloud software.
 We also offer an OTP (one-time-password) solution to help you set up your own 2FA data protection measures.
 Want to know what measures we take to protect your data from (online) threats?
 Visit our trust center.

 We hope this blog has given you an idea about the risks in A2P Messaging and what you can do to mitigate them.
 If you have any questions, please get in touch with one of our experts.
 We're happy to help.